BenXison/it3038c-scripts/labs/README.md

 - Once installed pull from the following or copy code into your own Python (.py) file
 Run:

-Change the the image you want to open what image needs changed too place python script in same directory as photo, or if unablle change photo name to full path to photo then run script!
+Change "Image.open" to the name of whichever image needs altered.
+Place python script in same directory as photo, or if unablle change photo name to full path to photo Then run script!

 Output should show the image:
 - Resized